pantheon-systems/documentation/source/content/global-cdn.md

 ## Frequently Asked Questions

 ### I already have a CDN.
-Should I keep it when migrating to Pantheon?

-If you want to retain your existing CDN because of specific features they provide, you will need to set up a "stacked CDN" configuration.
+Can I use it with the Pantheon Global CDN?

+Yes, but because it adds additional complexity, we suggest you only do so if you identify a need that the Pantheon Global CDN doesn't address.

+To retain your existing CDN, set up a "stacked CDN" configuration.
+Ensure that you are enforcing HTTPS only at the outer CDN and are assuming HTTPS in the application.
+Check your CDN for how to redirect all traffic to HTTPS.

 While we have some limited documentation for this setup with [Cloudflare](/cloudflare#option-2-use-cloudflares-cdn-stacked-on-top-of-pantheons-global-cdn), this is a largely self-serve practice.

 If you need additional features or customization for your CDN, consider our [Advanced Global CDN](/advanced-global-cdn) service.